fj-gruenewald/pathfinding-algorithms-in-unity/README.md

 Planned Features:
-  - Depth First Search
+  - better Text for the Wiki with explanations of each Algorithm
-  - Informations about the Algorithms Run
+  - the possibility to use several maps
   - the possibility to create your own maps
+  - options to change the start and endpoint

 Current Features:
   - Intelligent Grid System
   - Breadth First Search
-  - Loading of Custom Maps
+  - Greedy Best-First Search
   - Dijkstra Algorithm with Priority Queue
-  - Greedy Best-First Search
   - A* Search
+  - Informations about the Algorithms Run
   - A Wiki with Informations about the Algorithms
+  - Informations about the Algorithms Run